BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Dwarf armour and Dwarf
 bow.*]

-[*Kalazâl — This is a sword.
-Additionally, Múrin receives a bonus of +1 To Wound when making Strikes against Orc models, Goblin models and Uruk-hai models.*]
+[*KalazÃ¢l â€” This is a sword.
+Additionally, MÃºrin receives a bonus of +1 To Wound when making Strikes against Orc models, Goblin models and Uruk-hai models.*]

 [***SPECIAL RULES***]